Blog

 Avionics RTCA DO-160 Testing Includes EMC and Environmental Components

 When it comes to aircraft safety, the stakes are high.
 There are tons of components on a commercial airliner.
-One malfunction for any reason can be catastrophic.
-That’s why equipment testing is crucial to ensure hardware meets quality and safety standards.
-Here’s a summary of some of the most frequently performed aircraft equipment tests.
-RTCA/DO-160...
+One malfunction for any reason can be DO-160 applies to the United States, and there’s an identical set of standards for Europe, known catastrophic.
+That’s why equipment testing is crucial to ensure hardware meets quality and...
 Read More

 UL 60335-1 is Part of Tri-National Standard for Product Safety of Household Products